-This butternut squash pasta with rocket leaves is a good example of why home cooking from scratch using fresh (and seasonal) ingredients makes sense.
-This simple dish requires minimum effort and few ingredients yet is full of flavour, which makes it an ideal weeknight meal.
+This vegetarian pasta with butternut squash is a good example of why home cooking using fresh (and seasonal) ingredients makes sense.
+This simple dish requires minimum effort, very few ingredients yet is bursting with flavour!

 Butternut squash does not need a special recommendation – it is the quintessential autumn vegetable, delicious on its own or with other ingredients.
 It can be prepared in a number of ways, but roasting it is by far my favourite method.
-Roasted squash is sweet, with a hint of caramel, and it doesn’t really need much more than a bit of seasoning and a drizzle of olive oil, which is how it’s prepared in this recipe.
+Roasted squash is sweet, with a hint of caramel, and it doesn’t really need much more than a bit of seasoning and a drizzle of olive oil.
+Which is how I’ve prepared it in this easy pasta recipe.
 Roasting it alongside cherry tomatoes produces a delicious sauce which can be added to the pasta.

-Rocket leaves (rucola/arugula) are so much more than just a salad ingredient!
-They can be added to soups (see my green pea soup recipe), stews, pizzas and many other dishes.
-They can also be stirred into pasta, along with a bit of good olive oil, as I have done in this recipe.
-It is a pesto of sorts, only simplified and super quick to make, but it adds so much flavour to the dish.
+Arugula is so much more than just a salad ingredient!
+You can add it to soups (see my Vegan Split Pea Soup with Arugula), stews, pizzas and many other dishes.
+It can also be stirred into pasta, along with a bit of good olive oil, as I have done in this recipe.
+It is a pesto of sorts, only simplified and super quick to make.
+But it adds so much flavour to the dish.
 Its nutty and slightly peppery flavour works really well in this sweet and sour tasting dish!

 - About 250 g your favourite pasta

 - 360 g cherry tomatoes scored

 - 3 tablespoons olive oil plus more for drizzling

 - 1 bay leaf for cooking the pasta